mihomo-party-org/universal-assistant/README.md

 Please carefully review the title and content of each issue, make a judgment based on the above criteria, and execute the following actions in order:

+1. Use the "labelIssue" tool to add one or more appropriate labels to the issue.
+2. If the issue's title is unsuitable (vague, meaningless, or contains inappropriate content), please use the "renameIssue" tool to set a new title based on the issue's content.
-1. If you decide to close or lock the issue, use the "commentIssue" tool to send the final result to the user in Simplified Chinese.
+3. If you decide to close or lock the issue, use the "commentIssue" tool to send the final result to the user.
-2. If the issue needs to be closed, use the "closeIssue" tool to close the issue.
+4. If the issue needs to be closed, use the "closeIssue" tool to close the issue.
-3. If the issue needs to be locked, use the "lockIssue" tool to lock the issue.
+5. If the issue needs to be locked, use the "lockIssue" tool to lock the issue.
 ```